ClementNerma/Rave/docs/books/hybrid.md

 ### Inferred Structured Typing

-_Inferred Structured Typing_, or in its short form "IST", is a feature of the language that aims to provid type inference when dealing with more complex data.
+_Inferred Structured Typing_, or in its short form 'IST', is a feature of the language that aims to provid type inference when dealing with more complex data.

 Let's say we have to handle an object that is an array of books.
 Each book would be an instance of structure containing as properties a name, a realease year as well as the country it was initially released.
 We would simply put these instances into a list and manage them easily, which would result in the following code: